dataArtisans/flink-training-web/dataStream/1-handsOn.md

 ### 2. Implement the Ride Cleansing exercise

-The [hands-on session of Lesson 2]({{ site.baseurl }}/devSetup/handsOn.html) showed how to generate a Flink Maven quickstart project and imported it into your IDE.
-The quickstart project contains a class called `Job`.
-This class can be used as a template for all programming exercises.
+The [setup guide]({{ site.baseurl }}/devEnvSetup.html) shows how to generate a Flink Maven quickstart project and imported it into your IDE.
+The quickstart project contains a class called `StreamingJob`.
+This class is a template for DataStream programs and can be used for all programming exercises.

 The instructions of the [Ride Cleansing exercise]({{ site.baseurl }}/exercises/rideCleansing.html) include a detailed task description, implementation hints, and links to reference solutions in Java and Scala.